yt-dlp/yt-dlp/CONTRIBUTING.md

 ```
 **Do not post screenshots of verbose logs; only plain text is acceptable.**

 The output (including the first lines) contains important debugging information.
-Issues without the full output are often not reproducible and therefore will be closed as `incomplete`
+Issues without the full output are often not reproducible and therefore will be closed as `incomplete`.

 The templates provided for the Issues, should be completed and **not removed**, this helps aide the resolution of the issue.